Consumer choice: Behavioral economics

-Behavioral economics, which contends that reality is more complex than classical consumer choice theory, has criticized neoclassical consumer choice theory.
+Behavioral economics has criticized neoclassical consumer choice theory because reality is more complex that what the theory can determine itself.

-Firstly, Consumers use heuristics, which means they do not scrutinize decisions too closely but rather make broad generalizations.
-It is not worthwhile to attempt to determine the value of specific behavior.
+Firstly, consumers use heuristics, which means they do not scrutinize decisions too closely but rather make broad generalizations.
+Further, it is deemed not worthwhile to attempt to determine the value of specific behavior.
 Heuristics are techniques for simplifying the decision-making process by omitting or disregarding certain information and focusing exclusively on particular elements of alternatives.
-While some heuristics must be utilized purposefully and deliberately, others can be used relatively effort lessly, even without our conscious awareness.
-Consumptions typically impacted by advertising and consumer habits.
-It is a mental shortcut that helps us make judgments and solve problems faster.
-They allow us to save time by reducing the need to constantly think about the next step.
+While some heuristics must be utilized purposefully and deliberately, others can be used relatively effortlessly, even without our conscious awareness.
+Consumption by individuals is typically impacted by advertising and consumer habits as well.